lamhq/tech-notes/devops/aws/6-monitoring/5-auto-scaling.md

 ## Differentiate Between Traditional Scaling and Auto Scaling

 With a **traditional approach** to scaling, you buy and provision enough servers to handle traffic at its peak.
 However, this means that at night time, there is more capacity than traffic.
-This also means you’re wasting money.
+This also means you're wasting money.
 Turning off those servers at night or at times where the traffic is lower only saves on electricity.

 The EC2 Auto Scaling service works to add or remove capacity to keep a steady and predictable performance at the lowest possible cost.
 By adjusting the capacity to exactly what your application uses, you only pay for what your application needs.